jngaravitoc/bfe-scan/README.md

   - Compute BFE expansion from a collection of snapshots
   - Separates a satellite from its host by finding bound satellite particles.
-  - Recenter Host and Satellite to its COM
-  - Sample satellite particles to have the same mass of the host.
   - Run in parallel for the nlm list.
-  - Write particle data in Gadget format if desired.

 # Code structure:
   - io